urmanml/easyMLR/README.md

 # easyMLR
 End to End Machine Learning Framework in simple English language.
 It is created using a high level abstraction layer over Popular MLR package.

+##Benefits:
 It has following benefits-
 1)	Faster time to development
 2)	A standard framework for solving machine Learning problems-
 3)	Low learning curve.
 Even a business person having no knowledge of Machine Learning can implement and solve a Machine Learning problem in less than a less than two hours

+##Components:
 It has all the components required for end to end Machine Learning workflow-
 1)	Data Preparation-
   a)	Reading the dataset